“Eric McKenna is a Rock ‘n Roller and an avid entrepreneur. In that order.”

-By 1999, the unrelenting wish to live life on my terms led to the launch of Boogie Street Guitars.
+By 1999, the unrelenting wish to live life on my own terms led to the launch of Boogie Street Guitars.
 An online-only, worldwide guitar sales and design company.
 For 15 years, BSG was a journey that could not have been scripted.
 Customers were amazing.
 Vendors were awesome.
 The places traveled, the people met and the music experienced were all over the top.
-Many of the musicians worked with were childhood heroes.
+Many of the musicians I worked with were childhood heroes.
 Including Paul Stanley of KISS.
 And on top of it all – the incredible guitars.
 Thousands and thousands of guitar creations.
-My designs.
-My way.
-And many of these guitars were created and branded with the Boogie Street label on them.
+And many of these guitars were created and branded with our Boogie Street label on them.
 It was, at times, overwhelming.
 And very satisfying.
 Fortunate, would be an understatement.
 Quite lucky as well.
-And all of this happened partly because of a genuine fascination of people.
-And the diligence to care about them and always remain helpful.
+And all of this happened partly because of a my genuine fascination of people.
+And the diligence to care about them and always try to remain helpful.
 Almost to a fault.
 To cap off this remarkable era, my two children, Austin Major and Gwendolyn Leigh were born.
 From their birth, the sun rises and sets on them.
 They are everything to me.
 And the reason for all I do.

 And I’ve also lost many loved ones, friends and business associates along the way.
 There is the pain of two failed marriages.
 And watching my parent’s trials as my father suffers with viciousness of Dementia.
 And there has been the challenges of confronting, addressing and coping with my own demons.
 All of this comprises a deep valley to go along with the peaks of success along the way.